 HIPAA Authorization: The Health Insurance Portability and Accountability Act of 2003 ("HIPAA") prohibits health care providers from releasing your private medical information to anyone but you or your "personal representative."
 Consequently, we make specific recommendations to our estate planning clients to ensure their preferred decision makers are properly documented.

 For almost 20 years, the attorneys at Estate Planning & Elder Law Services has been serving Southeast Michigan’s estate planning needs.
-We welcome you to consult with us: call (888) PLAN-050 or complete our online form.
+We welcome you to consult with us to go beyond estate planning basics: call (888) PLAN-050 or complete our online form.

 With offices in Northville and Brighton, we offer estate planning services throughout Southeast Michigan, including Livingston, Washtenaw, Oakland and Wayne Counties.